 Master of Arts Degree in Bible Exposition: This program focuses on a mastery of the messages of the verbally inspired Scriptures.
 It is designed for full-time Christian workers and earnest laymen who hunger for greater knowledge of the Bible.
 Students study biblical truth as a whole, explore key topics in more depth, and learn practical church and school concepts for a well-rounded ministry.

-Bible exposition allows up to 8 courses to be taken from PTS distance learning via video streaming.
+Bible exposition allows up to 8 courses to be taken from PTS correspondence and distance learning via video streaming.
 The balance may be taken in one-week modules or summer sessions.
-Up to three biblical languages courses may be taken by distance learning.
+Up to three biblical languages courses may be taken by correspondence and distance learning.

 Master of Arts Degree in Biblical Languages: This program focuses on God’s Word in the original languages.
 The biblical doctrines of inspiration and preservation are stressed to instill a loyalty to the Masoretic Text/Textus Receptus and a reverence for the accuracy and integrity of the Authorized Version (KJV).
 Students acquire and apply sound tools for studying the Scriptures and rightly dividing the Word of Truth.

-Up to three biblical languages courses may be taken by distance learning.
+Up to three biblical languages courses may be taken by correspondence and distance learning.

 Master of Ministry Degree: The Master of Ministry curriculum has three phases.